-Calvary is a member of the Midwest Christian College Conference (MCCC) and the Association of Christian College Athletics (ACCA).
+Calvary is a member of the Midwest Christian College Conference (MCCC) and the

+National Christian College Athletics Association (NCCAA).
 Our teams include men's basketball, men's soccer, women's basketball, and women's volleyball.
 Intramural activities are also available for students.